Volvo 740 Series (1984-92)

 These clubs and communities provide a great way to connect with fellow Volvo 740 enthusiasts and share your passion for these classic cars.

-In 1984, the average price of a loaf of bread in the UK was around **38 pence**.
+In 1974, the average price of a loaf of bread in the UK was approximately **14.5 pence**.
+In 1974, the average price of a loaf of bread in the UK was approximately **14.5 pence**.